 - Have a go at letter sorting: This is a gorgeous letter sorting activity based on hot chocolate – perfect to keep the kids entertained and oh so cute too!
 Thanks Fluffy Tots

-- Learn about fruit and veg with this set of activities from Free Printable Worksheets for Kids
+- Learn about fruit and veg with this set of activities from Kool Kids Games

 - Set up an indoor treasure hunt.
 Use anything you have lying around to act as “treasure.
 Alternatively, you can use our Lolipop Emoji characters (if you have some Lolipops) and hide them!

 - Make a Unicorn – this is a free printable activity from Printable Crush

 - Explore spring with this set of worksheets from Kool Kids Games

 - Have fun with play dough mats: Play dough is great for keeping kids busy, and we do have recipe ideas for it later in the list, but if you have some already.
 Check our our Play dough mats for some creative fun.
 And if they aren’t enough for you – what about these ones from Fun Learning for Kids too?